techquest/verve-payment-sdk-android/README.md

 Using the SDK in your project
 -----------------------------

-1. Dependencies:
+1. Dependencies: The dependencies are located in "libs" folder.
-	You can specify the dependencies as shown below or simply follow the link to download the jar file Using Android Studio, add the following to build.gradle file:
+	Using Android Studio, add the following to build.gradle file:

         compile 'com.google.code.gson:gson:2.2.4'
         compile 'com.madgag:sc-light-jdk15on:1.47.0.3'
         compile 'org.springframework.android:spring-android-core:1.0.1.RELEASE'